Kate Cusick, PsyD

 Email: [email protected]

-Dr. Cusick joined MSP in 2020 as an Adjunct Faculty member and then became a member of the Core Faculty in 2021.
-She shares in the responsibility of maintaining the integrity of the academic programs of MSP and teaches courses in both the MA and PsyD programs.
+Dr. Cusick began teaching at MSP in 2020 as Adjunct Faculty and joined MSP as Core Faculty in 2021.
+She shares in the responsibility of maintaining the integrity of the academic programs of MSP.
 Her courses include Core Concepts in Humanistic and Clinical Psychology, History and Systems of Psychology, Human Development and Behavior, Foundations of Psychopathology, Identity Formation, and Existential and Phenomenological Psychology.
 She uses experiential teaching methods and brings her clinical experience into the classroom.
-Dr. Cusick also works in private clinical practice with a therapeutic focus on depression, anxiety, chronic pain and illness, disordered eating, and trauma.
-She also conducts opioid risk evaluations and assessments for patients seeking clearance for bariatric and other surgical procedures.
+Dr. Cusick’s clinical work focuses on depression, anxiety, trauma, chronic pain/illness, body image/disordered eating, and overarching existential concerns.
+She conducts opioid risk assessments and psychological evaluations for various surgical clearances.

 - PsyD in Clinical Psychology, Michigan School of Psychology